 - 1 pound medium shrimp, cooked

-- 3 ounces cooked uncured Spanish chorizo, sliced into strips sliced into strips
+- 3 ounces Spanish chorizo (cooked and uncured) sliced into strips

-- 8 ounces longaniza or linguica sausage, cooked and sliced
+- 8 ounces longaniza sausage or linguica sausage, cooked and sliced

 - 3 ounces salami, sliced